Turndown Ratio in Condensing Water Tube vs. Fire Tube Boilers (Part 1 of 2)

 fast car

-The higher the turndown ratio you have, the greater the efficiency potential of the condensing boiler plant.
+The higher the turndown ratio you have, the greater the efficiency of the condensing boiler plant.
 For many years, boilers operated as on-off devices.
 These boilers had a great deal of water content and fired for long periods of time because of the mass.
 These early systems were more concerned with keeping the building warm than the cost of energy.
-In addition, controls were less sophisticated.
+In addition, the controls were less sophisticated.
 As boilers became smaller and contained less water there was more cycling or turning on and off.
-With cycling came temperature overshoot and losses due to bringing the flue and boiler metal up to temperature each cycle.
+With cycling came temperature overshoot and losses.

-What is Turndown Ratio in a Hydronic Boiler Plant?
+Turndown Ratio Example in a Hydronic Boiler Plant

 So, we defined the turndown ratio of a single boiler.
 How does this relate to the turndown ratio of the entire boiler plant?
-Assume you have a large high school with a required heat load, mentioned above, of just under 6,000,000 BTUH.
-I am ignoring operating efficiency for this simple example.
-You choose (2) 6,000,000 BTUH high efficiency condensing boilers in parallel because the district requires N+1 or an extra boiler in case one goes down.
+Assume you have a large high school with a 6,000,000 BTUH load.
+You choose (2) 6,000,000 BTUH high-efficiency condensing boilers in parallel, because the district requires N+1 or an extra boiler in case one, goes down.
 If they each have a 5:1 turndown ratio, the lowest operating load of a single boiler would be 1,200,000 BTUH.
 The plant has a total of turndown of 5:1 since only one boiler is needed for the load.
 This system will start cycling the boiler on and off anytime the load is below 1,200,000 BTUH.
 Before we look at other options for this plant, what low load might we need?

 Boiler Plant Turndown vs. Load

 Since hydronic heating loads normally vary a lot from fall to winter to spring, the required load also varies a lot.
 Look at the first chart below.
+We selected Grand Rapids because it is not the coldest area or the warmest area in our territory.
+It is a nice middle ground example.
 The boiler plant for this school will require the boiler to cycle when the load is below 1,200,000 BTUH.
-This will occur when the outdoor temperature is normally at 53 degrees or lower.
+This will occur when the outdoor temperature is normally 53 degrees or lower.
 The second chart shows this load will occur about 30% of the operating hours of the boiler plant.
 This boiler plant will cycle inefficiently 30% of the time.

 Boiler Plant Turndown Options